dirtsimple/imposer/README.md

 To help you decipher such plugins' configuration format, imposer provides tools to inspect and monitor option changes made through the Wordpress UI.
 That way, you can configure a plugin via the Wordpress UI, and observe the changes it makes to the options in the database.

-The main tool you will use for this process is `imposer options review`, which lets you interactively review and approve changes made to the options in your development site's database since your last review, that were *not* made via imposer.
+The main tools you will use for this process are `imposer options yaml` (which displays unimposed option values) and `imposer options review`, which lets you interactively review and approve recent option changes.

 (Note: Approving a change is just a way to say, "I've seen this change and have done whatever I need to do about it, so stop showing it to me".
 It doesn't save them to a state module or anything like that, although you can certainly copy and paste the relevant YAML from the changes into a state module as you review them.
 You can also use `imposer options yaml` to list unapproved, unimposed changes in a more convenient format for such copying and pasting.)